lmorisse/Symu/CONTRIBUTING.md

 ### Get the test suite running
 Support your developments in unit testing.
-Make sure that the existing tests of the SymuEngineTests and SymuToolsTests projects still pass with your modifications.
+Make sure that the existing tests of the SymuTests and SymuToolsTests projects still pass with your modifications.

 ### Implement your fix or feature